roipoussiere/cadquery-server/README.md

 example: `http://127.0.0.1?module=box`).

 Note that the `/json` endpoint is used internally and can be used for advanced use.
 It takes same parameters but returns the model as a threejs json object.

+In VSCode, the web page can be displayed within the IDE using LivePreview extension (ctrl+shift+P -> Simple Browser: Show).
+This way you can use VSCode debugging tools.